MicrosoftDocs/msteams-docs/msteams-platform/concepts/tabs/tabs-static.md

 # Static tabs

 > [!NOTE]
 > Embedded personal (static) tabs for mobile clients is currently in [Developer Preview](~/resources/dev-preview/developer-preview-intro.md).
 When developer preview is enabled on the mobile client, the `contentUrl` will be loaded inside the Teams mobile client.
+See [Guidelines for apps on mobile clients](~/resources/design/framework/mobile.md).
-> For existing store applications, if the app does not work well on mobile we will display a banner notifying the user that it is recommended to use the **Open in broswer** functionality to open the `websiteUrl` in the browser.
+>
 > If your tab requires authentication, ensure that you're using the tabs SDK version 1.4.1 or later.

 A *static tab* supports an individual user.
 For example, if your service is a notetaking app, add a tab that holds a user's personal notes.
 That way, a user can refer to his or her own notes without having to share them with the entire team.